Apple briefly regains title as most valuable US company

 Apple briefly retook its title as the largest publicly listed U.S. company by market capitalization on Monday, beating out Microsoft and Amazon.com, while Alphabet was close behind the trio as it prepared to report its quarterly results.

-SAN FRANCISCO: Apple briefly retook its title as the largest publicly listed U.S. company by market capitalization on Monday, beating out Microsoft and Amazon.com, while Alphabet was close behind the trio as it prepared to report its quarterly results.
+SAN FRANCISCO: Apple very briefly retook its title as the most valuable publicly listed U.S. company on Monday, beating out Microsoft and Amazon.com, while Alphabet was close behind the trio as it prepared to report its quarterly results.

 With Microsoft and Apple rallying almost 3 percent, Apple's market capitalization for a few seconds was US$806.6 billion, exceeding Microsoft's by US$200 million and Amazon's by about US$1.2 billion.